flammie/omorfi/docs/smaller-lexicons.markdown

----
-title: Smaller lexicon
-layout: default
----

 # Notes about the smaller lexicon version of omorfi

 From 2017 onwards omorfi has included support for optional smaller, higher quality word list lexicon.
+From 2022 onwards the default dictionary is the high-coverage one.
 This version contains only the words found in the *Nykysuomen sanalista* and a handful of high frequency tokens verified by omorfi team.
-This version is also suitable for limited memory and processing power devices, e.g. I (flammie) use it on my Asus eee mini laptop when travelling and developing; the compilation of large lexicon requires over 2 Gigabytes of RAM.
+This version is also suitable for limited memory and processing power devices, e.g. I (flammie) use it on my Raspberry Pi when travelling and developing; the compilation of large lexicon requires over 2 Gigabytes of RAM.

-**This version is also suitable for users who oppose the inclusion of Kadai languages (such as "tai"), south american fishes (such as "tule) or Dravidian languages (such as "kui" or "kuvi) as plausible lexemes.**
+**This version is also suitable for applications where inclusion of low frequency lexemes that overlap common Finnish words cannot be handled easily, such as for example Kadai languages (such as "tai"), south american fishes (such as "tule) or Dravidian languages (such as "kui" or "kuvi") as plausible lexemes.
+If you use the default disambiguation scripts with omorfi these words are handled automatically.**

 If you use the smaller lexicon in your scientific work, you must state that clearly in any publications.